 - In an interview, Charles Arthur, former technology editor for The Guardian, journalist and speaker, surveys the landscape of technology and points out concerns about the impact of algorithms on our conceptions of what is truth, as well as the impact of the technology on traditional journalism

-- Michael Sacasas, one of our newest Founding Members, discusses how the current media ecology has transformed our news sources from narratives to databases, and the challenge that poses to our usual tools for discerning truth.
+- Michael Sacasas, one of our newest Founding Experts, discusses how the current media ecology has transformed our news sources from narratives to databases, and the challenge that poses to our usual tools for discerning truth.

 - David Brenner, board chair of AI&F, puts on his legal cap and proposes a taxonomy of truth, belief, opinion, and lies informed in part by the law’s approach to those matters.